fleola/my-app/components-new-app/README.md

-## Context - 02
+## useContext

-Consume the LanguageContext within the DisplayLanguage component by using the context consumer, and show the selected language in an h1 tag.
+Rewrite the DisplayLanguage component from Context 02 to be a function component, and access the LanguageContext through the useContext hook.